gchq/Palisade-services/palisade-service/README.md

 # <img src="../logos/logo.svg" width="180">

+## A Tool for Complex and Scalable Data Access Policy Enforcement

 # Palisade Service

 The Palisade Service is the entry point into the rest of the Palisade Services.